dag-andersen/argocd-diff-preview/docs/options.md

 FLAGS:
     -d, --debug
                 Activate debug mode

         --ignore-invalid-watch-pattern
                 Ignore invalid watch pattern Regex on Applications.
-If flag is unset and an -h, --help
+If flag is unset and an invalid Regex is found, the tool will exit with an error

+    -h, --help
                 Prints help information

     -V, --version
                 Prints version information